itzbnny/StretchyVal/README.md

 From now on, just double-click the shortcut instead of launching Valorant directly.

-If you want to change resolutions delete the sortcut and redo the install launcher
+If you want to change resolutions delete the shortcut, open valorant through the official launcher and redo step 1, and finally redo the install launcher setup process

 ---